Alabama Sports Betting

 Lawmakers have introduced bills to legalize sports betting in Alabama each year since 2019.
 None have made it through the legislative process to become law, but there are indications of changing attitudes in a traditionally anti-gambling state.

-In addition, pro-gambling lawmakers have shown signs of increasing their efforts to bring Alabama online sports betting in from the black market, regulate it, and tax it.
+In addition, pro-gambling lawmakers have shown signs of increasing their efforts to bring Alabama online sports betting in from the black market to regulate and tax it.

 And as neighboring states like Mississippi and Tennessee legalize sports betting, Alabama lawmakers must decide if they’re content to let residents near the borders generate tax revenue for other states.